VironikaQA/Jumpy/README.md

-# Jumpy
+t# Jumpy
-Some automation tests in Editmode and Playmode for a small open source game made in Unity
+Some automation tests in Editmode and Playmode for a small free-to-use game made in Unity